mcbride249/Amazon_Vine_Analysis/README.md

 ##**1.
 How many Vine reviews and non-Vine reviews were there?**

 There were a total of 39,976 reviews consisting of both Vine and non-Vine reviews.
-There was a total of 107 Vine (paid) reviews and a toal of 39,869 non-Vine (unpaid) reviews.
+There was a total of 107 Vine (paid) reviews and a total of 39,869 non-Vine (unpaid) reviews.

 ![Deliverable 3 - Total Paid Reviews](https://user-images.githubusercontent.com/92111396/154817755-e9906df7-b7fa-4b15-b8e8-bd5603441eda.png)
 https://github.com/mcbride249/Amazon_Vine_Analysis/blob/main/Images/Deliverable%203%20-%20Total%20Paid%20Reviews.png